apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/configuration/configuration.md

     broker-config            broker.conf            true      pulsar-broker-config-tpl   brokers-config-constraints   pulsar-broker-broker-config            broker      pulsar
     ```

-    In the rendered colume of the above output, you can check the broker's configmap is `pulsar-broker-broker-config`.
+    In the rendered column of the above output, you can check the broker's configmap is `pulsar-broker-broker-config`.

 2. Modify the `broker.conf` file, in this case, it is `pulsar-broker-broker-config`.